How to Get Help for an Alcoholic.

 There are different levels of alcohol abuse depending on how functional the alcoholic is as well as other changing circumstances.

-Although there is a stereotype that can come to mind when thinking about alcohol abuse, alcoholism has no face.
+Although there are some stereotypes that can come to mind when thinking about alcohol abuse, the fact is, alcoholism has no face.
 Anyone can be an alcoholic.
 Anyone can be in need of help for an alcoholic.
-In fact, many alcoholics are not crazy homeless people we see on the streets from a distance.
+In fact, many alcoholics are not crazy sociopaths like we see in movies, nor are they homeless people we see on the streets from a distance.
 Plenty of people who need help in getting sober from alcohol are seemingly ordinary people with happy lives.
-They can even present themselves every day as successful CEOs, loving parents, intelligent university students, and so on.
+They can even present themselves every day as successful CEOs, loving parents, intelligent university students, and all kinds of other appearances.
+Plenty of alcoholics mask their disease while still going about their day-to-day lives.
 These types of alcoholics are called “high-functioning” alcoholics.

 To identify yourself or someone else as a high-functioning alcoholic, note these signs: